The Energy Management Cycle

 | Act | Management review, ISO 50001 | Level 3 |

 Notice how the cycle threads through all three tiers of this platform.
-The foundations you're learning now feed directly into the technical and leadership courses.
+The foundations you are learning now feed directly into the technical and leadership courses.

 Why a loop, not a line

-You don't need a perfect plan to start the cycle.
+You do not need a perfect plan to start the cycle.
 Establish a rough baseline, make one improvement, check it, and learn.
 Momentum from a turning cycle beats a perfect plan that never starts.